vinihub123/vinihub123/README.md

 		end
 	end
 	function getHighestPoint()
-		if not game.workspace.Map:FindFirstChild("MysticIVinind") then
+		if not game.workspace.Map:FindFirstChild("MysticIsland") then
 			return nil
 		end
-		for r, v in pairs(game:GetService("Workspace").Map.MysticIVinind:GetDescendants()) do
+		for r, v in pairs(game:GetService("Workspace").Map.MysticIsland:GetDescendants()) do
 			if v:IsA("MeshPart") then
 				if v.MeshId == "rbxassetid://6745037796" then
 					return v